bobbylight/RSTALanguageSupport/readme.txt

      derived from the parser above.
 Completion choices are based on the type of the variable.
 Scope is honored.
    - Ctrl+Shift+O (Cmd+Shift+O on OS X) opens "Go to Member" popup.
-   - JavaScriptOutlineTree class provides a tree view of a JavaScript file.
+   - JavaScriptOutlineTree class provides a tree view of a JavaScript file that is updated live with edits.
    - Optional JSHint integration.
 If JSHint is installed on your machine, you can configure this library to use it for squiggle-underlining of syntax errors instead of Rhino.
 Point to your own .jshintrc and have full